 The Board's Investment Policy Statement states that it and the BOI will operate in accordance with Public Employee Retirement System Investment Act (Act No. 314 of 1965) and within standard investment practices of the prudent person.
 This includes being authorized to invest in government obligations, corporate obligations, various short-term obligations, corporate (domestic and international) stocks, private equity interests, mutual funds, real estate interests, and other investments subject to specific parameters.
-Above all, Systems' assets are to be invested in a fiduciary capacity for the sole and exclusive benefit of the members of the Systems.
+Above all, System assets are to be invested in a fiduciary capacity for the sole and exclusive benefit of the members of the System.

-The Systems' Proxy Voting Policy sets forth directives on various issues as holders of publicly traded securities, including but not limited to: Boards of Directors, corporate governance, social issues, and various corporate actions.
-All proxies are reviewed and voted in accordance with the retirement Systems' policy.
+The System's Proxy Voting Policy sets forth directives on various issues as holders of publicly traded securities, including but not limited to: Boards of Directors, corporate governance, social issues, and various corporate actions.
+All proxies are reviewed and voted in accordance with the System's policy.

-The primary function of the Systems is to provide retirement, survivor and disability benefits along with health and other postemployment benefits to its members.
-The Board is investment fiduciary and custodian of the Systems' investments pursuant to the Order and other State law.
-The goals of the Systems are:
+The primary function of the System is to provide retirement, survivor and disability benefits along with health and other postemployment benefits to its members.
+The Board is investment fiduciary and custodian of the System's investments pursuant to the Order and other State law.
+The goals of the System are to: